Zeanog/3DEngine/README.md

 I've also been using this to tryout various ideas in C++ I've had, like a foreach loop.
 So some of the code is inefficient.
 But I hope somewhat clever.  :D

+11/6/2025:
+Added a reflection system a couple of weeks ago.
+Allows users to define a reflection object for a given data structure.
+Needs work in regards to complex types like lists and maps.

 9/14/2025:
 Added first pass at xAudio2 implementation.